mmm-team/public-writeups/seccon2023/pwn_kmemo/README.md

 will.
 This gives arbitrary read/write of kernel memory.

-The exploit follows this general strategy, but it operates on a number of pages and does some searching to locate:
+The exploit follows this general strategy, but it operates on a number of pages (probably unnecessarily so?) and does some searching to locate:
  - A user-mapped page containing a second level page table.
  - The offset of the mappings controlled by the user-mapped page table.